cecilieCathrine/vue_exercise/README.md

 Write something in the name input field and you should now (hopefully) see the dog name appear on the button.
+Tips: If you use colon like :PropName, the contents of the attribute are evaluated as Javascript.
+If you don't, it's a string.

 ```
 The last thing we need to do is to add a click event when user clicks the button